In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 What this is

-NeuroBlu Insights translates a clinical research audit into something patients and advocates can use.
-The audit asked a simple question across the whole field of psychiatry: when a guideline says a specific care step should happen, how often does it actually happen?
-We found 57 well-defined care gaps — recommended steps that often get missed — and turned each one into an advocacy card with plain-language questions you can bring to an appointment.
-These are system-level patterns, not a verdict on any individual clinician: most gaps trace back to caseload, fragmented records, and the simple absence of anyone tracking the checklist — not to anyone failing at their job.
+NeuroBlu Insights turns a clinical research audit into something patients and advocates can actually use.
+The audit asked one plain question across the whole field of psychiatry: when a guideline says a specific care step should happen, how often does it really happen?
+We found 57 well-defined care gaps, each one a recommended step that often gets missed, and turned every gap into a card with plain-language questions you can bring to an appointment.

 Where the numbers come from

-A medical-safety statement, in plain terms
+A word about safety, in plain terms

 Your privacy